restfb/restfb/migrations.md

 ## `User.Work` replaced with `WorkExperience`
 The Graph API defines a `WorkExperience` type that is used in the `work` field of the `User` object.
 We had a custom inner class called work and this is no longer necessary.

+## Facebook permissions moved to one class (`FacebookPermissions`)
+In older RestFB versions the permissions were splitted into different classes according to their category.
+Facebook has several categories and a permission is connected to just one of them.
+The main categories are "user data" and "events, groups and pages".
+Now the permissions can be found in one class and the category is part of the permission.
+With this change it is much easier to find a permission and work with them.